Equifax Canada Privacy Statement

 Disclosure for legal reasons or as necessary to protect Equifax, its affiliates and others.
-We may release personal data to third parties: (1) to comply with valid legal requirements such as a law, regulation, search warrant, subpoena, court order, or other legal process; (2) in special cases, such as a physical threat to you or others, a threat to national security, a threat to our system or network; or (3) cases in which we believe it is reasonably necessary to detect, suppress or prevent harm, fraud, abuse, or illegal conduct.
+We may disclose personal data to third parties: (1) to comply with valid legal requirements such as a law, regulation, search warrant, subpoena, court order, or other legal process; (2) in special cases, such as a physical threat to you or others, a threat to national security, a threat to our system or network; or (3) cases in which we believe it is reasonably necessary to detect, suppress or prevent harm, fraud, abuse, or illegal conduct.

 Changes in our corporate structure.
 If all or part of our company is sold or merged, if we make a sale or transfer of assets, or in the unlikely event of a bankruptcy, we may transfer your information, including your personal data, to one or more third parties as part of that transaction.